kunalK2310/VisionMatrix/coms/ReadMe.md

 Additionally, this folder includes code for four different modes:

-*Mirror Mode: Managed by imageSegmentation.py
+a*Mirror Mode: Managed by imageSegmentation.py
 *Stick Mode: Handled by pose2Display.py
 *Disco Mode: Operated by disco.py
 *Art Mode: Controlled by drawWithGesture.py